Win over stakeholders with a single view of change in weeks

 For most companies, each project team is organised as a separate team, with a separate set of stakeholders.
 Multiply this by the number of projects and you get the problem.
 The number of silos that is each project creates significant complexity for the organisations.
 These include:

 1. At any one time, there will be multiple projects impacting the same part of the business.
-Since each project is only focused about its own activities, they are mostly not aware of project activities from other projects that are impacting the same stakeholders.
+Since each project is only focused on its activities, they are mostly not aware of project activities from other projects that are impacting the same stakeholders.

 3. Some PMOs try to contain this complexity by creating different portfolios in which to group projects.
 The thinking is that each of the portfolio managers can manage a set of projects and can try to help join the dots where possible to coordinate the various releases and implementation of projects within each portfolio.
 However, managing too many portfolios can create even more complexity and thereby be less agile for the organisation.
 Also, most project portfolio managers are typically focused more on technical activities and releases, and less on resultant people impacts.